Diverticulitis Diet: When to Eat A High or Low Fiber Diet for Diverticular Disease

 • White rice, pasta, and noodles

 You should feel better within two or three days of changing your diet and taking antibiotics.
-Continuing a clear liquid diet for more than a few days can lead to weakness and other complications since it doesn't provide enough of the nutrients your body needs.
-It is important to transition back to a normal diet as soon as you can tolerate it.
+Continuing a clear liquid diet for over a few days can lead to weakness and other complications since it doesn’t provide enough nutrients your body needs.
+Transitioning back to a regular diet as soon as you can tolerate it is essential.
+Fiber supplements can play a role in recovery and prevention by softening stool and preventing constipation.
+A low-FODMAP diet can also help manage symptoms by reducing fermentable carbohydrates.
+Adding more fiber to your diet after recovery is crucial to avoid future flare-ups.
+Preventing future attacks and flare-ups through dietary choices is essential for long-term management.
+Reintroducing solid food gradually during recovery is important to avoid straining the intestines.
+Managing stomach pain through dietary adjustments can also help alleviate symptoms.

 Make Colorectal Screening a Priority at Alabama Colon & Rectal Institute

-In addition to screening for colorectal cancer, colonoscopies can also screen for diverticular disease.
-Following a high-fiber diet will help manage the condition of diverticulosis, in which diverticula are present but not causing problems.
-If diverticulitis does occur, a low-fiber diet will be our recommendation to help your colon rest and heal.
-Come see our doctors for help with either of these conditions!
+Colonoscopies can screen for colorectal cancer and diverticular disease.
+A high-fiber diet can help manage diverticulosis, in which diverticula are present but not causing problems.
+If diverticulitis does occur, we recommend a low-fiber diet to help your colon rest and heal.
+See our doctors for help with either of these conditions!

 Alabama Colon & Rectal Institute specializes in treating diseases of the colon, rectum, and anus.
 We are experts in performing colonoscopies, anorectal surgery, and minimally invasive colon surgery.
 Our three doctors are known regionally for their expertise in these areas.
 Visit our website for more information, give us a call to make an appointment at 205-458-5000, or email us at [email protected].